pautva/co-creation-toolkit/src/content/toolkit/prototyping.md

 #### High-fidelity prototypes

 * [Figma](https://figma.com/) - for creating high fidelity prototypes you can use Figma.
 It has a slightly steeper learning curve, but it will allow you to create more detailed wireframes that resemble the real product.
 They are good for communicating a proposed product to stakeholders, but it is important to remind stakeholders that they are not the final product.
-* [Framer X](https://www.framer.com/) - this tools is good for prototypes that require the use of 3D models or real data.
+* [Framer](https://www.framer.com/) - this tools is good for prototypes that require the use of 3D models or real data.
 You can import 3D models from
 * [Sketchfab](https://sketchfab.com/), real data from APIs or google sheets and real maps.
 * [Webflow](https://www.webflow.com/) - this tool is good for prototyping websites.

-* [Framer Sites](https://www.framer.com/sites/) - similar to webflow, but still in BETA.
+### Creating your first prototype

+If you're interested in learning how to create prototypes, this guide will demonstrate how to enhance an existing prototype, making it ready for testing with users.

+Simply open the provided [slidedeck](https://www.figma.com/proto/BepNu7xysqXesp2suIw1Bh/Rapid-Prototyping-Slides?page-id=7%3A2&type=design&node-id=10-4897&viewport=62%2C3174%2C0.43&t=wwlFSh7xPiTvqgID-1&scaling=min-zoom&mode=design) and follow the step-by-step instructions.
+You'll learn how to set up, edit, and share your prototype easily.

+This is the [project file](https://www.figma.com/community/file/1258074274378529219) you'll be working with throughout the process.
+Happy prototyping!

 ### Links

 * [Creating a Figma account](https://help.figma.com/hc/en-us/articles/360039811114-Create-a-Figma-account)
 * [Step by step instructions for creating your first Figma prototype](https://www.figma.com/proto/BepNu7xysqXesp2suIw1Bh/Rapid-Prototyping-Slides?page-id=7%3A2&type=design&node-id=10-4897&viewport=62%2C3174%2C0.43&t=wwlFSh7xPiTvqgID-1&scaling=min-zoom&mode=design)
 * [Rapid Prototyping Workshop File](https://www.figma.com/community/file/1258074274378529219)

-### Questions and comments

-For any inquiries regarding Figma usage or prototype creation, feel free to contact [ux@bgs.ac.uk](mailto:ux@bgs.ac.uk).